Xpl0itU/rockbox_scripts/README.md

 # Rockbox Scripts

-A collection of Python scripts for managing and updating Rockbox firmware on iPod devices, along with tools for organizing music files.
+A collection of Python scripts for managing and updating Rockbox firmware on Rockbox devices, along with tools for organizing music files.

 ## Scripts